-I was rather impressed with the level of progression in Construction Simulator 3.
+I was rather impressed with the level of progression for this Construction Simulator 3 review.
 I am not only referring to how quickly you level up.
 Some jobs are so huge that they need to be carried out in three different contracts.
 Each contract comes in a specific number of steps, but as soon as one contract is complete, you are paid and ready to select your next contract.

-I’ve included some screenshots below so you can see one of the jobs I completed and how the visuals change during the contract.
+I’ve included some screenshots below for our Construction Simulator 3 review so you can see one of the jobs I completed and how the visuals change during the contract.

 I’ve been playing the game for about 3 days for this Construction Simulator 3 review.
 Some of the contracts take rather long to complete and may leave you wanting to come back another time before selecting another job.
 The first night I played the game, I was playing until about 3am.
 That’s how much I enjoyed it.

 Level 20 is the final level you can reach for your character.
 You are rewarded with a luxury SUV that you can ride around in.
 Once all campaign jobs are done, you can still do small recurring jobs around the town.
 You can keep playing for as long as you like, but once Campaign mode is completed there is little else to keep you in the game.